brianschardt/browser-model/README.md

-# Bamf-Store
+# Frontend-Model
 Simple state management with minimalistic API.
 This is similar to how mongoose / sequalize (any orm) accesses and uses data on the backend.
-Bringing this functionality to the frontend is game changer since anyone familiar with an orm can ump right in.
+Bringing this functionality to the frontend is game changer, since anyone familiar with an orm can jump right in.

 ## Installation
 ```